shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/01-chpt1.md

 However, if your model \\(p(x)\\) is good enough, sampling from it correctly will almost always give natural images, because  in a well-trained p(x), almost all the probability mass is concentrated around the natural image manifold.

-Note that Probability mass ≠ size of set: This is the key insight!
+Note that probability mass ≠ size of set: this is the key insight!
 The size of a set (e.g., natural images vs. noise) is not the same as its probability mass.
 Probability mass depends on the distribution \\(p(x)\\).
 If you randomly sample pixels (uniformly), you'll almost always get noisy garbage.